Bhagavad Gita Chapter 6 Verse 22 Meaning

 What is the main idea of Bhagavad Gita 6.22?

+This verse carries the weight of lived truth.
 Having obtained it, he thinks there is no other gain superior to it; established in it, he is not moved even by heavy sorrow.
-This verse emphasizes meditation with clarity and purpose.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these words...

 How can I apply Bhagavad Gita 6.22 in daily life?